 After adding a contact, you can check the data via phpMyAdmin or directly via the terminal:

-mysql -u$USER -p$PASSWORD -h $HOST $DB -e "SELECT * FROM address book;"
+mysql -u$USER -p$PASSWORD -h $HOST $DB -e "SELECT * FROM address_book;"

 Next steps

-Will this also work on a Synology NAS?
+Does this also work on a Synology NAS?

 Do I need phpMyAdmin?